Tempered Erlang Queue with Multiple Arrivals: Abstract

 \section{Abstract}

-First, we introduce and study a time-changed variant of the Erlang queue with multiple arrivals where the time-changing component used is the first hitting time of a tempered stable subordinator.
-We refer to this model as the tempered Erlang queue with multiple arrivals.
+In this paper, we introduce and study a time-changed variant of the Erlang queue with multiple arrivals where the time-changing component used is the first hitting time of a tempered stable subordinator.
 The system of fractional difference-differential equations that governs its state probabilities is derived which is solved to obtain their explicit expressions.
 An equivalent representation in terms of phases and the mean queue length is obtained.
-Also, the distribution of inter-arrival times, inter-phase times, sojourn times and that of busy period are presented for the tempered Erlang queue.
-Later, a similar study is done for two other time-changed variants of the Erlang queue with multiple arrivals.
-The other time changing components considered are the first hitting time of a gamma subordinator and that of an inverse Gaussian subordinator.
-Various distributional properties for these time-changed variants are obtained.
+For a particular case, the distribution of inter-arrival times, inter-phase times, sojourn times, busy period and that of conditional waiting times are derived.